envoyproxy/data-plane-api/docs/root/intro/arch_overview/load_balancing.rst

 ------------------

 During load balancing, Envoy will generally only consider hosts configured at the highest priority level.
-For each EDS ``LocalityLbEndpoint``, an optional priority may also be specified.
-Currently the failover mechanics for routing from one priority level to another are fairly simplistic: a given priority level will be used until it has zero healthy hosts, at which ponint it will hard fail to the next highest priority level.
+For each EDS :ref:LocalityLbEndpoint <envoy_api_msg_LocalityLbEndpoint> an optional priority may also be specified.
+Currently the failover mechanics for routing from one priority level to another are fairly simplistic: a given priority level will be used until it has zero healthy hosts, at which point it will hard fail to the next highest priority level.

 .. _arch_overview_load_balancing_zone_aware_routing: